The future of work 2030: The machine thinks, the human steers

 AI deployment will not be successful without human intelligence

-Artificial intelligence will be irreplaceable in many “human” activities in the future: disease diagnosis, language translation, customer service, data analysis, production, design, and maintenance.
+Artificial intelligence will be irreplaceable in many “human” activities in the future of work 2030: disease diagnosis, language translation, customer service, data analysis, production, design, and maintenance.
 But the algorithms will be written by humans, who in turn will have to monitor the AI.
 To achieve this, they need skills that hardly any university teaches today.
 But without human intelligence, the use of AIs will not be successful.
 For this, companies must first make their employees fit for AI use.